Mathematics and Design for Young Children

 - The educator notices the arrangement, because she was looking for it, and comments using any of the mathematical, aesthetic, or story attributes she thinks might intrigue this child at this moment.

 - The educator takes a photograph that records this event.
 She prints it to stick on the wall near that table, which the children might notice tomorrow.
 She emails the image home for the family and the child to discuss if they want.
 She shows it to the whole group of children because she is interested in what discussion might take place.
-She is most eager to show to her workmates, because she values the different perceptions of its meaning and what possibilities could be invented.
+She is most eager to show to the other teachers, because she values hearing their perceptions of its meaning and their ideas about what possibilities could be invented.

-- The child, whose impulse arranged them this way, gets to reconsider that event through the lens of what it conveys, which in turn may raise thoughts of other experiences she has had.
-In whatever way she found interesting, mathematics or design, she takes forward into her life an expanded noticing and altered intentions.
+- The child, whose impulse arranged them this way, gets to reconsider that event through the lens of what it conveys, which in turn gives thoughts of other experiences she has had.
+In whatever way she found interest, mathematics or design, she incorporates into her life an expanded noticing and freedom in intentions.

 - A child across the table looks at the child being noticed, sees the camera emerge, and hears the comments.
-He may offer a comment, too, or reconsider his own materials in a new light.
+They, too, may offer a comment or reconsider his own work in a new light.

 One event of initiative, engagement and intentionality—commented upon, recorded, and shared with the community—becomes a model of discovery not only supporting the inventiveness of this one child but also marking this community of children as the clever beings they are.
 Being tricky, after all, is what we do at school.